imagej/imagej.github.io/pages/Adding_new_ops.md

   - Auto-generate your Op implementations using templates
   - Write unit-tests to ensure coverage of built-in methods for your Ops

-However, all of this is done in the core {% include github content='TODO' %}
+However, all of this is done in the core {% include github org='imagej' repo='imagej-ops' label='imagej-ops' %}

 `project and could be deduced by careful study.
 If you do take the time to independently attempt any of these topics, consider documenting your experience and sharing it as a tutorial on this wiki.`